DPJProgramming/DieRoller/README.md

 # DieRoller
-A console app to roll some dice.
+A console app to roll some dice (generate random numbers) and hold the dice roll.

 ## Requirements
 - .Net 6.0